Overview of TFS

 Advantages

-- If you want to practice agile methodologies in your development process you need TFS.
+- If you want to practice agile methodologies in your development process, you need TFS.

 Required Skills

-- You should have knowledge of servers and networking
+- You should know servers and networking.

-- Analytical skills are good to have
+- Analytical skills are good to have.

-- Programming knowledge is must to have
+- Programming knowledge is a must to have.

 Scope

-Regarding scope, we could only suggest our readers is that since TFS is a Microsoft Product you can feel relax about it.
-This tool as great importance and is going to stay in the market.
-Regarding the salary of TFS professionals, we have listed down some industry PayScale details along with respective profiles –
+Regarding scope, we could only suggest to our readers that since TFS is a Microsoft Product, you can feel relaxed about it.
+This tool has great importance and is going to stay in the market.

 - Software Engineer – $74k

-- Software Developer -$66k
+- Software Developer – $66k

-- Test QA engineer – $71k
+- Test QA Engineer – $71k

 - Business Analyst – $55k